-Concrete Pavement Rehabilitation for Local Streets and Roads
+Concrete Pavement Preservation for Local Streets and Roads

 This workshop will cover all aspects of rehabilitation for concrete pavements, concrete curb and gutter, and median sidewalk pavement.
 Specifications from the Minnesota Local Road Research Board have been incorporated into the Minnesota Department of Transportation (MnDOT) standard plates.
 This class will cover all the repairs, including recommendations on when to use low-volume full-depth repairs or the MnDOT high-volume full-depth repairs.

-- Training with the standard plates in the field
+- Training with the MnDOT standard plates in the field

 - Review of team reports of field survey

 Daniel P. Frentress, P.E., Frentress Enterprises, LLC, owns a consulting business specializing in concrete training and research of concrete pavements.
 He is an instructor in the ACI–MnDOT certification program for the Aggregate and Ready Mix Association of Minnesota.

 Gordy Bruhn is a concrete field engineering specialist at the MnDOT Concrete Office.
 His job involves helping DOT and other government agencies to determine correct concrete repair and concrete rehabilitation plans and specifications.

 Gary Orlich, P.E., is an instructor in the MnDOT certification program and an ACI examiner for the Aggregate and Ready Mix Association of Minnesota.
 He also has done personal service contracts with the cities of Columbia Heights and Minneapolis, helping them with concrete rehabilitation projects.

 - 1.5 Roads Scholar Program Maintenance Certificate credit.